I'm a provider

-Genetic modification of donor leukocytes is considered investigational.
+Genetic or other modification of donor leukocytes is considered investigational.

-POLICY GUIDELINESSettings considered high risk for relapse include T cell depleted grafts or nonmyeloablative (reduced-intensity conditioning) allogeneic HSCT.
+Settings considered high risk for relapse include T cell-depleted grafts or nonmyeloablative (reduced-intensity conditioning) allogeneic HSCT.

 In patients undergoing allogeneic stem-cell transplant for chronic myelogenous leukemia or acute myelogenous leukemia, donor leukocytes may be collected and stored at the time of the original collection of stem-cells from the donor.

 Charges for the leukapheresis procedure for the donor should be considered as recipient expenses and the claims administered accordingly.

 Medically Necessary is defined as those services, treatments, procedures, equipment, drugs, devices, items or supplies furnished by a covered Provider that are required to identify or treat a Member's illness, injury or Nervous/Mental Conditions, and which Company determines are covered under this Benefit Plan based on the criteria as follows in A through D:

 A. consistent with the symptoms or diagnosis and treatment of the Member's condition, illness, or injury; and